davorg/perl-taster/perl-taster.md

 You change the case a string with `uc` (convert to upper case) and `lc` (convert to lower case).

-    say ul 'This is a string'; # 'THIS IS A STRING' say lc 'This is a string'; # 'this is a string'
+    say ul 'This is a string'; # THIS IS A STRING say lc 'This is a string'; # this is a string

 You can extract sections of a string using `substr`.
 You pass this function a string, a place to start and the length of the substring that you want.
 Note that the start of the string is position 0 (this is similar to arrays).

-    say substr 'This is a string', # 'his'
+    say substr 'This is a string', # his
                1, 3;
-    say substr 'This is a string', # 'string'
+    say substr 'This is a string', # string
                6, 10;

 You can omit the third argument, in which case, the substring goes to the end of the original string.

-    say substr 'This is a string', 10; # 'string;
+    say substr 'This is a string', 10; # string

 Two particularly functions are `split` (which turns strings into lists of values) and `join` (which does the reverse).
 Imagine that you have a date in YYYY-MM-DD format and you want to split it into its constituent parts.

-    my ($year, $month, $day) = split /-/, '2015-08-01';
+    my ($year, $month, $day)
+      = split /-/, '2015-08-01';

 The first argument to `split` defines the characters that you want to split on.
 It is actually a regular expression.
 Later on, we will see